abhishekvijeev/buzzdb-docs/docs/part2/lab1.rst

 Environment Setup
 ----------------

-**Start by downloading the zip file provided for this assignment from Canvas.**
+**Start by downloading the zip file provided for this assignment from** `Canvas <https://gatech.instructure.com/courses/448002/files/folder/Programming%20Assignments>`__

 Setup the development environment `using the instructions given here <https://buzzdb-docs.readthedocs.io/part1/setup.html>`__.